25 Sep 2017

 Automotive hardware design is a lucrative area for mechanical engineering professionals – but fraught with environmental compliance management issues.
 As well as GADSL and the international material data system, there’s also the ELV (end of life vehicle) directive.

-Like the RoHS and WEEE compliance schemes, ELV restricts the use of four toxic metals – lead, cadmium, mercury and hexavalent chromium.
-However, the EU now realizes there are certain applications where use of these substances cannot be avoided, and have relaxed the rules accordingly.
+Like the RoHS and WEEE compliance schemes, ELV restricts the use of four toxic metals – lead, cadmium, mercury, and hexavalent chromium.
+However, the EU now realizes there are certain applications where the use of these substances cannot be avoided and have relaxed the rules accordingly.